 More details: Official site – Alcazar de los Reyes Cristianos

-Game of Thrones fans might recognise this bridge as the basis for the Long Bridge of Volantis from season 5 of the series.
-The Roman Bridge, built in 1 AD crosses the Guadalquivir River on the edge of the old town.
-It was rebuilt in 2006.
+Game of Thrones fans might recognise this bridge as the basis for the Long Bridge of Volantis from season five of the series.
+The Roman Bridge, constructed in 1 AD, crosses the Guadalquivir River on the edge of the old town.
+In case you are wondering how such an old bridge looks so good, it was rebuilt in 2006.
 I recommend walking across the bridge at sunrise and sunset.
 There is a fabulous view of the Mezquita from here.

 Where: Av. del Alcázar, s/n, 14003 Córdoba

 When: Walk across at sunrise and sunset for the best light

 More details: Official site

 Located in the Jewish Quarter just a block or two from our hotel I stumbled over the Calleja De La Flores, in the early dawn light.
 If you have not heard about it yet it is a narrow street with pots of flowers and lovely courtyards.

 We were there in early October, so nothing was flowering, but I imagine it as it looks in the guidebooks and postcards you see in every shop in town.